 A child's challenging behaviours can be one of the most challenging aspects of parenting.
 We often fall back on the bribes, punishment and coercion that may have been used by the caregivers that raised us as even if we second guess them and even if we have vowed to move on, towards a calmer more compassionate approach, that ideal can be hard to maintain.

-Here, Dr Marion Rose shares what lies behind the whining, resistance and aggression that children often display, and why these behaviors can test us as parents.
-Read on to find out more about an empathic approach to setting limits that says “no” to behavior but “yes” to the feelings causing them.
+Here, Dr Marion Rose shares what lies behind the whining, resistance and aggression that children often display, and why these behaviours can test us as parents.
+Read on to find out more about an empathic approach to setting limits that says “no” to behaviour but “yes” to the feelings causing them.

 Setting Limits with Marion Rose